Joseph Rankin of New Castle County (1704 – 1764) once generated some lively controversy among members of the Rankin DNA Project.

 Elizabeth Montgomery Rankin is also buried in Head of Christiana Presbyterian Church Cemetery.
 Her tombstone reads, “In Memory of Elizabeth Rankin, wife of Thomas Rankin.”
 The Find-a-Grave transcription incorrectly gives her date of death as 1886.
 I read her date of death from the original stone as 18 Apr 1830, age 70 years.
 That would make her birth year about 1760.

 The federal census records for New Castle are spotty.
 The 1810 census for Mill Creek Hundred (incorrectly designated on Ancestry as Brandywine Hundred) lists Joseph’s household as 01101-00020.
 The male over 45 is Joseph Sr. and the two young males are the right ages to be Lt.
 Thomas’s sons Joseph III (b.
 1786) and Thomas Jr. (b.
 1795).
-The females age 26 < 45 are a mystery to me, although is probably Joseph Jr.’s sister Ann enumerated in the wrong age bracket.
-See also the 1820 census (the last before Joseph Jr. died that same year), Mill Creek Hundred, Joseph Rankin, 45 and over, with a female his own age (presumably his sister Ann), a male and female age 26 < 44 (his nephew Joseph III and wife Sarah), a male age 16 < 25 (his nephew Thomas, b.
+The females age 26 < 45 are a mystery, although one of them is probably Joseph Jr.’s sister Ann.
+See also the 1820 census (the last before Joseph Jr. died that same year), Mill Creek Hundred, Joseph Rankin, 45 and over, with a female his own age (presumably Ann), a male and female age 26 < 44 (his nephew Joseph III and wife Sarah), a male age 16 < 25 (his nephew Thomas, b.
 1795), 4 children under the age of 15, and a free black woman.

 Rev. S. M. Rankin, The Rankin and Wharton Families, 149.